Why Do Employers Monitor Their Employees?

 Employee Monitoring Software

 Employee monitoring software is among the most useful tools that help to perform a delicate check of staff performance.
-It allows tracking and controlling of the employees’ activity without making them feel like Big Brother is constantly watching you.
+It allows time tracking and controlling of the employees’ activity without making them feel like Big Brother is constantly watching you.
 The software market offers a vast choice of employee-monitoring programs.
 Among the most popular are ActivTrak, Teramind, SentryPC, Veriato 360, Work Examiner, Kickidler and others.
 The extensive choice allows every business leader to find the best decision for the specific company.

 Kickidler is an employee monitoring software that allows performing a real-time check of the workers’ activity.
 It shows what each member of the team is doing at the moment, records the information about the visited websites, and used apps.
 It also gives the possibility to set the generation of immediate alarm if any of the employees make certain violations.

 Among the indisputable advantages of the software is an intuitive interface that facilitates work and understanding of basic processes.
-Kickidler offers easy and handy remote monitoring of an unlimited number of computers.
+Kickidler offers easy and handy remote employee monitoring of an unlimited number of computers.
 It also gives the possibility of remote PC access.
 The software allows making individual settings for each employee of the company depending on the duties performed.
 It analyses the staff activity and productivity, creates reports, and sends them to the e-mail.
 Besides, it has a lot more functions that allow not control the personnel effectively and to save the team leader a lot of time.

 Read also: Legal Aspects of Using Employee Monitoring Software